Name

 ipsec-interface

-Create or use an existing virtual interface ipsecXXX for "Routing based VPNs" (as opposed to "Policy based VPNs").
 Valid options are yes, no or a number.
 When using a number, the IPsec interface created and/or used will use that number as part of the interface name.
 For example setting ipsec-interface=5 will create and/or use the ipsec5 interface.
 The value 0 cannot be used and is interpreted as no. The value yes is interpreted as the number 1, and thus will use the interface named ipsec1.
-An IP address can be configured for this interface via the interface-ip= option.
+An IP address can be configured for this interface using the interface-ip= option.

-The ipsec-interface is used to route outbound traffic that needs to be encrypted, and will decrypt inbound traffic that arrives on this interface.
+The Virtual Interface is used to route outbound traffic that needs to be encrypted, and will decrypt inbound traffic that arrives on this interface.
 All traffic that is routed to this interface will be automatically encrypted providing the IPsec SA policy covers this traffic.
 Traffic not matching the IPsec SA will be dropped.
 Tools such as tcpdump, iptables, ifconfig and tools that need traffic counters can be used on all cleartext pre-encrypt and post-decrypt traffic on the device.
-When leftsubnet= is equal to rightsubnet=, the routing needs to be manged by an external routing daemon or manually by the administrator.
+When leftsubnet= is equal to rightsubnet=, the routing needs to be managed by an external routing daemon or manually by the administrator.

-This option is currently only supported on Linux kernels 4.19 or later when compiled with XFRMi support (CONFIG_XFRM_INTERFACE).
+This option is currently only supported on Linux kernels when compiled with XFRMi support (CONFIG_XFRM_INTERFACE).
 The number of the ipsecX device corresponds with the XFRM IF_ID policy option of the IPsec SA in the Linux kernel.
 On Linux, XFRMi interfaces can be managed by libreswan automatically or can be preconfigured on the system using the existing init system or via networking tools such as systemd-networkd and NetworkManager.
 The _updown script handles certain Linux specific interfaces settings required for proper functioning, such as forwarding and routing rules for IPsec traffic.

 interface-ip=

 The IP address and netmask to configure on a virtual device (eg ipsecXXX).
 This is often used when building Routing based IPsec tunnels using transport mode and GRE, but can also be useful in other scenarios.
 Currently requires ipsec-interface=.
-See also leftvti= for configuring IP addresses when using depreated VTI.
+See also leftvti= for configuring IP addresses when using deprecated VTI.

 priority